 - Popular Collection - A revolving collection of popular fiction and non-fiction is located across from the library entrance.
 These books circulate for two weeks and may be renewed one time.
 No more than two titles from this collection may be borrowed at one time.

 - Periodicals - Thousands of full-text journal articles are available online through the library’s databases.

 - Reserve Materials - Books, articles, and videos assigned for specific courses are placed on reserve by instructors for limited circulation periods.
 These materials are located at the circulation desk.
 An ID is required to check out reserve materials.

-- Videotapes/DVDs - Videotapes and DVDs are available for use in the library or may circulate to students for 1 week.
+- DVDs - DVDs are available for use in the library or may circulate to students for 1 week.
 These items may not be renewed.
 No more than three items may be borrowed at a time.

 - Replacement Fees - Actual replacement costs are charged for lost or damaged items.
-The replacement fee for out-of-print books is $50.00.
-The replacement fee for videotapes and DVDs that are no longer in production is $100.00.
+The minimum replacement fee for out-of-print books is $50.00 and $100 for DVDs that are no longer in production.

 If materials are found after they've been paid for, the borrower must present the material and the receipt to the library.
 The Business Office will be notified to request reimbursement from the Virginia State Treasurer.
 Payments for lost materials are non-refundable after 30 days.

 - Unpaid Bills - Students who owe money to the library for unreturned materials will have their grades blocked and will not receive transcripts.
 Students will not be permitted to register for classes or check out additional library materials until they have met all financial obligations to the library.
 Note: Invoices for unreturned materials are turned over to the Business Office for collection through the Set-Off Debt Collection Program of the Virginia Department of Taxation.